Eghamarian/sociotherapy/_long/02_sick.md

 "I did it", I continued with the same loudness. <br>
 "Ok, go lie in the tub, and keep your wrist under running water", she shouted back from our bedroom. <br>
 "Just make sure you are not blocking the drain", she added.  <br>
 "Warm water, or cold?"
-I enquired?<br>
+I enquired.<br>
 "Warm", she replied.<br>
 "I will come check on you in an hour or so", she assured me.<br>
 "I love you", I said.<br>